fielding/dotfiles/README.md

 with the git repo existing in ~ is pretty bogus
 - [x] binds/tune up text/code folding within vim (temp marking as done, I think I am content with za, zo, zc, and their bigcase counterparts)
+- [ ] find a suitable vim binding for Goyo and Goyo!
 - [ ] check in to vim-hackernews and adding additional color highlighting to
 - comments pages.
 A small dab of color could go a long way
 - [ ] Revise Vim plugins; Try and incorporate desired, but currently unused